 E.W.
 "Bud" Wendell (CM 98) born in Akron, Ohio, 1927 (now 86)

 Wayne Raney (DJ 93) born in Wolf Bayou, Arkansas, 1920 (died 1993)

 Allen Reynolds (NS 00) born in North Little Rock, Arkansas, 1938 (now 75)

 Hank Penny born in Birmingham, Alabama, 1918 (died 1992)

 Molly Bee born in Oklahoma City, Oklahoma, 1939 (died 2009)

 Johnny Preston born in Port Arthur, Texas, 1939 (died 2011).
-Preston is best known for "Running Bear," the 1959 hit which featured guitar work and backing vocals by George Jones.
+Preston is best known for "Running Bear," the 1959 hit written by J.P.
+Richardson and featuring guitar work and backing vocals by George Jones.

 The Louvin Brothers play their last official show as a duo (opening for Ray Price) in Watseka, Illinois, 1963.
 According to Charles Wolfe's biography, the duo that once commanded over $1,100 per show as headliners received $250 for the performance.

 Roger Cook (NS 97) born in Bristol, England, 1940 (now 73)